AlexDCode/AutomatedRadioEvaluationSuite/README.md

 ## TODO

-- **Detailed Tutorials**: Improve the tutorials for each app functionality.
 - **How It Works**: Provide an overview of the app's inner workings, explaining how it communicates with instruments, processes measurements, and the general workflow.
+- **FAQ**: Add a Frequently Asked Questions (FAQ) section to address common user inquiries and troubleshooting common difficulties.
 - **Advanced Features**: Save and load test parameters with custom configurations and unique app settings with JSON file.
 Add MATLAB style toolbar and resizable pannels.
-- **FAQ**: Add a Frequently Asked Questions (FAQ) section to address common user inquiries and troubleshooting common difficulties.
+- **Over the Air Testing (OTA)**: Measure RF transceivers (PAs, Antennas, LNAs, etc.) with modulated signals and plot the results.
+Enable measurements with the presence of interferers.

 ## Usage